GRIFORTIS/Schiavinato_Sharing/TEST_VECTORS.md

 spin result brand ahead poet carpet unusual chronic denial festival toy autumn
 ```

-And the list of number is:
+And the list of numbers is:

 ```text
 1679, 1470, 216, 41, 1337, 278, 1906, 323, 467, 681, 1843, 125